Apex Trader Funding: Full Guide and Walkthrough

 After taking some time to read through the various Terms, Disclaimer, and Privacy Policy sections, and double-checking that you’ve selected the right account plan, you will be able to proceed to the payment page.

-Double check again that you have selected the right account and not the wrong platform, and fill out your information to pay for the account.
 After a short time, you will receive an e-mail and your account will be set up for you to start trading the same day.
+As with all subscription-based evaluations, once it’s been paid for, the clock starts ticking.

 Rules of the Evaluation